vkf5ugb/Case-Study/README.md

 ## Rubric (read second)
 Read the rubric to understand what is being asked of you and what is expected to be turned in.

-## Materials
+## Resources
-The Materials folder contains a Materials file ("CS2_Materials (2)") that explains the relevance of each provided resources.
+The Resources folder contains a Materials file ("CS2_Materials (2)") that explains the relevance of each provided resources.
 There are 2 coding resources, 2 content resources, and the dataset.

 Have fun!